Vietnamese American Literature

 Nguyen, Qui, et al. Peg + Cat.
 9 Story Entertainment.
 2013–.Find this resource:

 Nguyen, Thi Thu-Lam, with Edith Kreisler and Sandra Christenson.
 Fallen Leaves: Memories of a Vietnamese Woman from 1940 to 1975.
-New Haven, CT: Yale Center for International and Area Studies, and Boston: William Joiner Center, 1989.Find this resource:
+New Haven, CT: Yale Center for International and Area Studies, 1989.Find this resource:

 Nguyen, Thi Tuyet Mai.
 “Electioneering Vietnamese Style.”
 The Asian Survey 11, no. 9 (November 1962): 11–18.Find this resource:

 Nguyen, Thi Tuyet Mai.
 The Rubber Tree: Memoir of a Vietnamese Woman Who Was an Anti-French Guerrilla, A Publisher, and a Peace Activist.
 Jefferson, NC: McFarland, 1994.Find this resource:

 Nguyen, Van Vu, with Bob Pittman.
 At Home in America.
 Nashville, TN: Broadman Press, 1979.Find this resource:

 Nguyen, Viet Thanh.
 The Sympathizer.
 New York: Grove Press, 2015.Find this resource: